-EDUC 449Teaching Internship in Elementary/Special Education (12 credits)EDUC 460Professional Development Seminar (3 credits)
+EDUC 449 Teaching Internship in Elementary/Special Education (12 credits)

+EDUC 460 Professional Development Seminar (3 credits)

-To obtain Maryland teaching certification at the secondary level, grades 7-12, students major at Hood College or another accredited institution in one of the following academic fields: art (K-12), biology, chemistry, English, French, history, mathematics or Spanish.
+To obtain Maryland teaching certification at the secondary level, grades 7-12, students major at Hood College or another accredited institution in one of the following academic fields: art (preK-12), biology, chemistry, English, French, history, mathematics or Spanish.
 The teacher certification program in Secondary Education is composed of three phases, each of which has specific course requirements and field experiences based on the Interstate New Teacher Assessment and Support Consortium Principles.